 At the Hy-Vee Hall wrestler/team personnel entrance, coaches will sign for their packet of materials that will include security identification items (wristbands, lanyards, etc.) for all team personnel.
 The following procedure is used to determine the number of security identification items (wristbands, lanyards, etc.) a school will receive in their packet:

-Schools qualifying three, or more, wrestlers will receive one complimentary security identification item (wristband, lanyard, etc.) for a team manager.
+- Schools qualifying three, or more, wrestlers will receive one complimentary security identification item (wristband, lanyard, etc.) for an additional team personnel.

 Only general admission tickets are sold for the first ten sessions at the state tournament.
 Only reserved tickets are sold for the finals on Saturday evening.
 There are no ‘pass outs’ for IHSAA events.
 Anyone leaving the arena must purchase another ticket to return.